Walls and asymptotics for Bridgeland stability conditions on 3-folds: The differential geometry of surface walls

-We can now state the main Theorem of this section: \begin{theorem} Suppose a real numerical Chern character $v$ satisfies the Bogomolov inequality and $v_0\neq0$.
-Any connected bounded component of a numerical $\lambda$-wall in $R^{-}_{v,s}$ for some $s\geq1/3$ intersects $\Gamma^-_{v,s}$. \end{theorem} \begin{proof} Let the component be $\Upsilon_{u,v,s}$ and suppose for a contradiction that it does not cross $\Gamma^-_{v,s}$.
-By Theorem \ref{create wall}, this component must exist for all $s$ and so we may assume $s=1/3$.
-By Theorem \ref{regular}, $\Upsilon_{u,v,1/3}$ is regular except possibly in case (\ref{reg_tilt_gamma}) of that Theorem, in which case the singular point is on $\Gamma^-_{v,s}$ as required.
-Otherwise $\Upsilon_{u,v,1/3}$ is regular and so it must have a maximum.
-By Proposition \ref{horizontal wall}, it must intersect $\Gamma^-_{v,1/3}$ at this point. \end{proof}
+\begin{theorem} Suppose a real numerical Chern character $v$ satisfies the Bogomolov--Gieseker inequality and $v_0\neq0$.
+Any connected bounded component of a numerical $\lambda$-wall in $R^{-}_{v,s}$ for some $s\geq1/3$ intersects $\Gamma^-_{v,s}$. \end{theorem}

+\begin{proof} Let $\Upsilon_{u,v,s}$ be the component, and suppose for a contradiction that it does not cross $\Gamma^-_{v,s}$.
+By Theorem~\ref{create wall}, this component must exist for all $s$, and so we may assume $s=1/3$.
+By Theorem~\ref{regular}, $\Upsilon_{u,v,1/3}$ is regular except possibly in case \eqref{reg_tilt_gamma} of that theorem, in which case the singular point is on $\Gamma^-_{v,s}$, as required.
+Otherwise, $\Upsilon_{u,v,1/3}$ is regular, and so it must have a maximum.
+By Proposition~\ref{horizontal wall}, it must intersect $\Gamma^-_{v,1/3}$ at this point. \end{proof}

 \begin{remark} In other words, if we want to classify all of the actual $\lambda$-walls in the region $R^{-}_{v,s}$ then we only need to locate the ones which cross $\Gamma^-_{v,s}$.
-But note that the wall may not be actual as it crosses $\Gamma^-_{v,s}$. \end{remark} On the other hand, this fails for $s<1/3$ because isolated walls can appear as $s$ decreases.
-Some will be unbounded as $s\to0$ but others may persist as isolated closed curves.
+But note that the wall may not be actual as it crosses $\Gamma^-_{v,s}$. \end{remark}

+On the other hand, this fails for $s<1/3$ because isolated walls can appear as $s$ decreases.
+Some will be unbounded as $s\to0$, but others may persist as isolated closed curves.

-Finally, observe that analogous statements also hold for $\Gamma^+_{v,s}$ and the region to the right of it.
+Finally, observe that analogous statements also hold for $\Gamma^+_{v,s}$ and the region to the right of $\Theta^+_v$.